lslumass/HyRes_GPU/at2hyres/README.md

    **Note:** for IDPs/IDRs, one can generate the PDB file using the PeptideBuilder package.
    TDP-43-LCD is included in the folder of examples as a simple example.
 Typing the following command:
    `python peptide_build.py tdp-43-lcd.seq tdp_43.pdb`
    one can get the PDB file of TDP-43-LCD named tdp-43.pdb.
-Sometimes you will find the C-terminal in the pdb obtained in the next steps has a wired position of C=O, you should check the pdb file and change the last "O" to "OXT", which can be recognized by CHARMM-GUI.
+Sometimes after adding ACE/CT3 in the next steps, you will find the C-terminal in the pdb file has an unreasonable position of C=O, you should check this pdb file and change the last "O" to "OXT", which can be recognized by CHARMM-GUI in the next step.
 4. here, one can choose any chains needed and also model missing residues if needed, NEXT>
 5. select ACE and CT3 in the "Terminal group patching" as the two termini, NEXT> **Note:** only ACE/CT3 are supported now in HyRes